RetroReversing/retroReversing/pages/gamecube/GCDevelopmentKitHardware.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/04uII-sb4cQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen class="wow slideInLeft postImage" ></iframe>

 <div markdown="1">
-The Prototype version of the DDH has RJ-11 ports instead of gamecube ports and only ran at either 3/4 or half the speed of the retail Gamecube.

-Apparently the system runs at 3/4 the speed of a retail Nintendo Gamecube [^7], which isn't exactly ideal for development but would be fine if just used for debugging non-performance related issues.
+The Prototype version of the DDH has RJ-11 ports instead of gamecube ports and apparently the system runs at 3/4 the speed of a retail Nintendo Gamecube [^7], which isn't exactly ideal for development but would be fine if just used for debugging non-performance related issues.
 </div>
 </section>